 Take Action

 Make no mistake—this bill is a direct threat to our fundamental rights.
-We urge you to take action:
+This is how you can take action:

-- Call your representatives and tell them to oppose H.R.
-722.
+- Call your representatives and urge them to oppose H.R.
+722. Find your U.S. Congress member, as well as your New York State Senate and Assembly representatives.

 The fight for reproductive freedom is far from over.
 But together, we can and will push back against this extremist agenda.
 Our rights and reproductive health depend on it.